sillsdev/lang-font-picker/DEV_TO_DO.md

 - Fill in README
 - Create template/method/props to style (css?) the component parts by their `lfpClassNames`
-- Add unit tests (with Storybook?)
+- Expand tests and stories
 - Implement props allowing replacement of generic components (`div`, `p`, `table`, etc.) with custom components
   - This allows an alternative to styling with css
   - `material-lfp` can then simply sub in mui components without having to maintain parallel changes